Fiorella Mannoia

 07 Aug 2026 Fiorella Mannoia in Addis Ababa, AA, Ethiopia

-09 Aug 2026 FIORELLA MANNOIA - FIORELLA CANTA FABRIZIO E IVANO: ANIME SALVE Villa Bertelli - Forte dei Marmi, Forte dei Marmi, WP, Italy
+09 Aug 2026 FIORELLA MANNOIA - FIORELLA CANTA FABRIZIO E IVANO: ANIME SALVE Villa Bertelli - Forte dei Marmi, Forte dei Marmi, Italy

 Fiorella Mannoia's Popular songs